JohanBaltie/MSBuildSelector/Readme.md

 	{
 		# Path to MSBUILD
 		"command": "path/to/msbuild.exe",

-		# An optional list of "root projects" a.k.a solutions in the VS world
+		# An optional list of "root projects" a.k.a solutions in the VS world that
+		# will be added to the panel to build
 		"projects": [
 			{
 				"name": "Project name",